 States Requiring a Showing of Good Cause

-Other states further delineate the circumstances that constitute good cause or justifiable need: Massachusetts and Rhode Island require the applicant to show a “good reason” to fear injury to his or her person or property, or any other proper reason for carrying a concealed firearm.
+Other states further delineate the circumstances that constitute good cause or justifiable need: Massachusetts requires the applicant to show a “good reason” to fear injury to his or her person or property, or any other proper reason for carrying a concealed firearm.
 Delaware issues concealed weapons licenses only “for personal protection or the protection of the person’s property.”
 Hawaii grants licenses to carry concealed weapons “[i]n an exceptional case, when an applicant shows reason to fear injury to the applicant’s person or property.”
 Connecticut is the only “may issue” state that does not require the applicant to demonstrate a reason for a permit.

 States that Require a Showing of Good Cause for Issuance of a Concealed Weapons Permit